fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 this representation will produce a model that works well for new tasks.
 These tweaks are usually performed under the framework of [transfer learning](https://blog.fastforwardlabs.com/2018/09/17/deep-learning-is-easy-an-introduction-to-transfer-learning.html).
-Training the network using a small number of new data while only adjusting weights at the final layers is an example of a feature extraction using transfer learning.
-Larger tweaks, where the entire model (or parameters) are re-trained using new data is also possible, and is known as fine-tuning.
+Training the network using a small number of new datapoints while only adjusting weights at the final layers is an example of a feature extraction using transfer learning.
+Larger tweaks, where the entire model (or parameters) are re-trained using new datapoints is also possible, and is known as fine-tuning.

 But where does this magical internal representation come from?
 In transfer learning, it is a pre-trained neural network from another task which has ample